PIDC is committed to investing in the non-profit organizations whose services enhance the livability and vibrancy of Philadelphia.

 Neighborhood Development Loan

-The Neighborhood Development Loan, currently in a pilot phase, provides affordable financing to fill funding gaps for developers of mixed-use, commercial and industrial projects located throughout Philadelphia’s neighborhoods.
+The Neighborhood Development Loan, provides affordable financing to fill funding gaps for developers of mixed-use, commercial and industrial projects located throughout Philadelphia’s neighborhoods.

 Subordinate Term Loan